Sadrpour/UdacityProjetcs/P3-DriverClonning/README.md

 During trial and error with models, i noticed we can achieve reasonable driving with even tiny models (less than 200 variables with 1 convolutional layer).
 However, i also noticed that the performance was very sensitive to the training set.
-For example, the car would behave as expected in one trial, and then would behave quiite differently trial (trial = training model again).
-As i increased the size of the , I was able to achieve more stable performance while keeping the number of parameters small.
+For example, the car would behave as expected in one trial, and then would behave quite differently in a different trial (trial = training the model again on the same training set).
+As i increased the size of the model, i was able to achieve more stable performance while keeping the number of parameters small.

 Drop out was used to prevent over-fitting.
 5% of the dataset was set aside for validation. a small regularization was also applied to convolutional layers.